GroestlCoin/insight-api/README.md

   Check util/sync.js --help for options, particulary -D to erase the current DB.

   *NOTE*: there is no need to run this manually since the historic synchronization is built in into the web application.
-Running *insight-api* normally will trigger the historic sync automatically.
+Running *groestlsight-api* normally will trigger the historic sync automatically.

 ### DB storage requirement

-To store the blockchain and address related information, *insight-api* uses LevelDB.
+To store the blockchain and address related information, *groestlsight-api* uses LevelDB.
 Two DBs are created: txs and blocks.
 By default these are stored on

-  ``~/.insight/``
+  ``~/.groestlsight/``

-Please note that some older versions of Insight-API store that on `<insight's root>/db`.
+Please note that some older versions of Groestlsight-API store that on `<groestlsight's root>/db`.

 This can be changed at config/config.js.
-As of June 2014, storing the livenet blockchain takes ~35GB of disk space (2GB for the testnet).
+As of June 2018, storing the livenet blockchain takes ~2GB of disk space (500MB for the testnet).

 ## Development